Playful sculpture created in collaboration with glass fabricator Cricursa to test the practical applications of emerging glass technology.

 Vidre-Slide is a collaboration between glass fabricator Cricursa and Eckersley O’Callaghan.
-Using the latest in innovative techniques applied in the form of a 4m high triangulated glass structure with a 9m long slide.
+Using the latest in innovative techniques applied in the form of a four-metre-high triangulated glass structure with a nine-metre-long slide.

 The design consists of two long glass elements, propped against each other and tied together at their base by a steel structure.
-The annealed glass half cylinders have 450mm radius and are fabricated as 9m long pieces without splicing.
+The annealed glass half-cylinders have a 450 millimetre radius and are fabricated as nine-metre-long pieces without splicing.
 The curved form of the glass is pivotal in realising the structure’s long spans.

 The technique for forming long, tight-curvature glass was developed by Cricursa for a project in Hong Kong, in collaboration with Eckersley O’Callaghan.
 Vidre-Slide exemplifies a collaborative approach between engineers and fabricators that tests the practical application of emerging glass technologies.